14 Jan 2016

 Indeed, 1997 represents a watershed moment in direct mail marketing history, a pop culture sea change in public perception about the virtues of paper mail and the proliferation of junk mail and flyers clogging up mailboxes across the developed world.

 On its surface, the internet appeared to present a perfect alternative.

 Aside from a few unsolicited propositions from Nigerian Princes offering large sums of money in exchange for banking details, the email inbox had remained largely pristine.

 But it couldn’t last.

-Internet spamming had first become a business practice in 1994, when 2 Phoenix lawyers hired an unemployed programmer to post a message reading “Green Card Lottery, Final One?” on as many internet newsgroups as possible.
+Internet spamming had first become a business practice in 1994, when two Phoenix lawyers hired an unemployed programmer to post a message reading “Green Card Lottery, Final One?” on as many internet newsgroups as possible.

 The concept seemed odd at the time, but slowly picked up steam as it yielded positive outcomes for those using it.

 By the turn of the millennium, the practice of sending Unsolicited Commercial Email (UCE) and Unsolicited Bulk Email (UBE) was an exploding industry, and spam was beginning to drown out actual commercial communication altogether.
-This led to the invention of the “Junk Box”, which identified and separated such emails into a separate folder, thus making them easier to ignore and delete.
+This led to the invention of the “Junk Box”, which identified and separated such emails into a new folder, thus making them easier to ignore and delete.